 You’ll love it more than you think you will!
 I’d go for 4-7 days, depending on how long your trip to New Zealand is.

 I’ve been to Queenstown twice and stayed at Nomads on both occasions.
-As a backpacker I honestly don’t think it gets much better.
+If you’re backpacking Queenstown, I honestly don’t think it gets much better.
 The location is right on the waterfront, it’s crawling distance from all the bars and the hostel has a fairy large capacity, meaning there’s a high chance your new found friends will be staying there too.
 Add free dinner and breakfast included in your stay and you’re onto a winner.

 The only reason I wouldn’t stay there upon my return would be if I was coming with a group of friends, in which case I’d split the cost of an AirBnb which would be more unique and probably cheaper too.
 Use this link to get £15 off your first Airbnb stay!